 - Must complete project within twenty-four (24) months of funding; no cost extensions.

-- With proposal, must submit letter of support contact information for agency/institution affirming consent for the project.
+- With proposal, must submit letter of support with contact information for agency/institution affirming consent for the project.

-- Submit to ANCC/STTI a final report; submit a completed abstract or full paper to STTI's Virginia Henderson Global e-Repository.
+- Submit to ANCC/STTI a final report; submit a completed abstract or full paper to STTI's Virginia Henderson Global Nursing e-Repository.

 - Disseminate findings through publications(s), podium or poster presentation at STTI research congress, biennial convention and ANCC Magnet Conference.

 - Grant agreement will be sent via email to project lead after application is submitted.
 Failure to return completed and signed agreement by the due date noted (11:59pm in your time zone, on 5 June 2014) will disqualify the application.
 Grant agreements will be emailed on Monday, 2 June to applicants with completed applications ONLY.
 An application is considered complete when you have completed step #6 of the application and receive and automatically generated confirmation from the system.

-- Grant recipient or proxy MUST be present at the ANCC National Magnet Conference in Dallas, Texas, 8-10 October, 2014, to accept the award.
+- Grant recipient or proxy MUST be present at the 43rd STTI Biennial Convention, 7-11 November, 2015 in Las Vegas, Nevada to accept the award.